here-news/cat/README.md

 ### Overview

-The CART Protocol enables decentralized, signed, time-limited access to paywalled or premium content by issuing verifiable tickets.
+The CAT Protocol enables decentralized, signed, time-limited access to paywalled or premium content by issuing verifiable tickets.
 These tickets are cryptographically signed and can be redeemed across media partners, ensuring seamless value flow and user privacy.

 It aims to address today's fragmented, siloed, and inequitable content access models by introducing an open, interoperable royalty protocol that benefits creators, publishers, and audiences alike.